uberbruns/WorkerBee/README.md

 }
 ```

-This is more useful if you for example have a `BluetoothConnection`-task and a `BluetoothMessage`-task.
-The message task would define the connection as parent, and when it is executed the connection task can build up the connection in its main function, then the message tasks deliver the messages and when finished the clean up function of the connection tasks closes the connection.
+This is  useful for example if you have a `BluetoothConnection`-task and a `BluetoothMessage`-task.
+The message task would define the connection as parent and when it is executed the connection task could build up the bluetooth connection in its main function, then the message tasks deliver the messages and when finished the clean up function of the connection tasks closes the connection.